top of page

 Reduction Woodcuts

 I've been focusing on reduction woodcuts lately.
 They're relief prints with a twist.
 You use one plate, carving more and more away with each pass until there's almost nothing left.
-It's really hard to explain so here is an example using a pretty simple print..
+People's eyes glaze over quickly when I try to describe the process, so here's an example using a pretty simple print..
+This is a little holiday card I made using a Western Screech Owl as my subject.

 There are amazing printmakers out there who've done beautiful work with 20 or more passes.
 I think the most I've done is 17.
 For this holiday card, I only needed 5 passes (very light brown, yellow, medium brown, dark brown and very dark brown).